Bellavista District

-Bellavista is a district of the Constitutional Province of Callao in Peru, and one of the seven districts that comprise the port city of Callao.
+Bellavista is a district of Callao, Peru.
+It is the province's second oldest district, having been created in 1915.

 The current mayor of the district is Daniel Malpartida.

 Geography

 The district has a total land area of 4.56 km2.
 Its administrative center is located 34 meters above sea level.

 Boundaries

 Bellavista is the only district in the Callao to have an almost perfect geometrical shape, as it is a rectangle where the southern border with both the Lima Province and La Perla is marked by Avenida Venezuela.

 On the north, Avenida Oscar Benavides (formerly known as Avenida Colonial) marks the district's border with the Callao District, which it also borders on the west in Jr. Andrés Santiago Vigil.
 On the east, the district ends at the Santiago Tábara Naval Hospital or the western perimeter of the National University of San Marcos, where the Lima Province (or more specifically, the Lima District) begins.

 Bellavista can be divided into four sections, from west to east: Bellavista Cercado (downtown, the historical section), Ciudad del Pescador ("Fisherman City"), Jardines de Virú ("Virů Gardens"), and San Joaquín-San José.
 Estadio Miguel Grau, the largest stadium in Callao Province, is located between Cercado and Ciudad del Pescador.